danae/jdvs/README.md

 ## Exceptions

 The functions described above throw exceptions if something goes wrong.
 A message and cause is always provided.
-THe following exceptions can be thrown:
+The following exceptions can be thrown:

  - `StationListException` if the `StationList` class constructor fails to create a new object.
  - `TrainListException` if the `Station.getTrains()` function fails to fetch the departing trains.